LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2024-02-14-edge-open-source-works.md

 > One thing we have got to change in our strategy – allowing Office documents to be rendered very well by other people's browsers is one of the most destructive things we could do to the company.
 We have to stop putting any effort into this and make sure that Office documents very well depends on PROPRIETARY IE capabilities.
 Anything else is suicide for our platform.
 This is a case where Office has to avoid doing something to destory [*[sic](https://en.wikipedia.org/wiki/Sic)*] Windows.

 This is true and it isn't.
+Gates was pretty ruthless and effective.
+This also tracks with most people's mental ideal of what an evil monopoly capitalist would do.
+Yet, they lost their monopoly so apparently it didn't work!
+What gives?

-It's an all in strategy.
-You made finding substitute products as hard has possible and maintain a degree of quality such that the increased benefits from the substitute product are outweighed by the cost of switching.
-This is precisely why Internet Explorer was stable right up until its complete demise.
+The strength and weakness of this approach is that it's an all in strategy.
+You make finding substitute products as hard has possible and maintain a degree of quality such that the increased benefits from the substitute product are outweighed by the cost of switching.
+The more products you have integrated in this way, the stronger the strategy.
+While I'm no Gates, I suspect this is why he pushed it so hard.
+He was capitalizing on their wider dominant product portfolio.

+Whatever his exact reasoning was, this is precisely why Internet Explorer was stable right up until its complete demise.
+The all in strategy works well right up until the moment it doesn't.

 ### Google's Strategy